Learn how to make a two and three-colour linocut print, using the multi-block technique

 I will explain the process through two examples, one design that is easier to register (line up the lino blocks for printing) and one that is more complex, which is usually how I make my prints.

 The demonstrations show one design being printed using water-based inks and the other using oil-based inks.
-This is purely so that you can see the difference.
+This is purely to show you the difference.

 Example 1: A two-colour linocut print